 Patients commented positively that staff were friendly, caring and helpful.
 We saw staff treated patients kindly and with respect and were friendly towards patients at the reception desk and over the telephone.
-We saw from NHS Choices reviews that three patients in the last year had found the reception staff to be rude and unfriendly.
-We did not evidence this attitude during the inspection.
+We saw from the 'friends and family test' results 75% of patients would recommend the practice.